saifulalam2559/Storing-data-into-a-MySQL-database-based-on-impressions/README.md

     die("Connection failed: " . $conn->connect_error);
 }
 ?>
+Capture Impression Data

-Capture Impression Data: In the webpage or script where you want to track impressions, insert PHP code to capture relevant data and store it in the database.
+In the webpage or script where you want to track impressions, insert PHP code to capture relevant data and store it in the database.

 php
 Copy code